marmotlab/CPG_Foothold_Planning/README.md

 To use the camera plugin, we used this repo: https://github.com/SyrianSpock/realsense_gazebo_plugin, and cloned it in our workspace inside the src folder.

-Please follow the instruction in https://github.com/ANYbotics/elevation_mapping to build the elevation map package
+Please follow the instruction in https://github.com/ANYbotics/elevation_mapping to build the elevation map package.

 In order to run the CPG code and Visualization tool: **roslaunch xMonsterCPG m6_gazebo_cpg.launch**.